mkhan45/swat/report/main.typ

 structured.
 It is primarily a stack VM; instructions operate on some combination of bytecode immediates and stack operands.
 There are no stack manipulation instructions.
 Instead, there is a per-function set of local values which can be accessed through static indices, emulating registers.
+Function arguments are passed as locals

 WASM also supports both a manually managed heap and a garbage collector.
+For adjoint Sax, we would like to use the heap for linear values, and the GC for others.

+The relevant WASM instructions are:
+- `i32.const $n`
+    - pushes the i32 immediate $n$ to the stack
+- `local.get $n`
+    - pushes the local at index $n$ to the stack
+- `local.set $n`
+    - pops the stack, and sets local $n$ to the popped value
+- `i32.load offset=$n`
+    - pops an address $a$ from the stack, and loads address $a + n$
+    - if the offset is omitted, it default to $0$.
+- `call $f`
+    - calls the function $f$, popping all its arguments and pushing its result(s).

 == WASM Runtimes